-The test meter is just one of the tools used in logical fault anlysis and the use of the test meter is greatly reduced by:
+The test meter is just one of the tools used in logical fault analysis and the use of the test meter is greatly reduced by:

-- a) not knowing how to read circuit diagrams or even more frightening - b) the service technician not being fully conversant with how a meter can be used safely.
+- 1. not knowing how to read circuit diagrams or even more frightening - 2. the service technician not being fully conversant with how a meter can be used safely.